artasparks/glift/README.md

 npm install
 ```

-This will create the necessary `node_modules` directory, which should be ignored via the `.gitigonre`
+This will create the necessary `node_modules` directory, which should be ignored via the `.gitignore`

 **Running Tests**